amsk1982/techniqueforlife/content/workshops/meetings-without-masks.md

 * Are you finding it hard to meet the right person?
 * Have you tried the Internet, speed dating or the singles scene and felt it ring a bit hollow?
 Are you looking for more but not quite sure how to find it?

 It can be tough to make real connections in our busy lives.
-Work, pubs, clubs and the dating industry can feel like a market place.
+Pubs, clubs and the dating industry can feel like a market place.

 So where and how do we find and meet each other in a different way?

 MEETINGS WITHOUT MASKS is the answer.

-{{% youtube id="1nJWNjniPT8" %}}

 Here's what people have said about their "Meetings without Masks"